wellrestedphp/wellrested/docs/source/index.rst

 Extensible
 ^^^^^^^^^^

 All classes are coded to interfaces to allow you to provide your own implementations and use them in place of the built-in classes.
-For example, if your Web service needs to be able to dispatch middleware that implements a different interface, you can provide your own custom ``DispatcherInterface`` implentation.
+For example, if your Web service needs to be able to dispatch middleware that implements a different interface, you can provide your own custom ``DispatcherInterface`` implementation.

 Example
 -------